charasyn/Information/README.md

 Study Quetions:
 - What are the practices of XP programming?
-- What can possibly go wrotong with pair programming?
+- What can possibly go wrong with pair programming?
 - XP programming values? (interactions, simplicity, testing, ...)

 </p>